 We will conduct in-depth interviews with program managers and implementation contractors to understand current program design and status as well as the program’s plan for the future.
 This will be done so that the evaluation team can evaluate the program with a solid understanding of the program.

 Key insights from in-depth interviews will inform impact analysis through a discussion of yearly program changes.
-These interviews and meetings will also focus on findings and recommendations from Wave analyses to help ComEd and the implementation contractor plan for final reporting.
+These interviews and meetings will also focus on findings and recommendations from Wave analyses to help ComEd and the implementation contractor plan for final reporting.Gross Impact Evaluation

-In-Store Intercept Surveys

-The CY2020 In-store Intercept Surveys will be used to estimate the following key residential lighting gross and net savings parameters: (1) first year installation rate (by bulb type), (2) leakage of program bulbs outside of ComEd service territory, (3) percentage of bulbs being installed in non-residential locations and the business type of these non-residential installations (used to determine the appropriate non-residential hours-of-use [HOU] and peak coincidence factor [CF] used to estimate program savings), and (4) net-to-gross ratio (Directional and Specialty LEDs).
-During the in-store intercept surveys, data will also be collected to gauge customers’ awareness of program-discounted LEDs, determine customers’ key considerations when purchasing bulbs (price, energy usage, bill savings, etc.).
-The intercept survey instrument used in CY2020 will be similar to the instrument used in previous ComEd evaluations, as well as the evaluation of the Ameren Illinois lighting program.

-Energy Efficient Service Providers (EESPs) Surveys

-EESP Surveys with lighting manufacturers and retailers will be attempted with a census of the ten largest participating corporate retailers and the five manufacturers who supply the majority of program bulbs to retailers within ComEd service territory.
-These are planned for the summer of 2020 and will focus on the impact removing the EISA backstop provision on production of non-LED lamps and the market share of LED and halogen bulb sales, customer experience with or acceptance of directional and specialty LEDs, and future LED stocking plans (across economy, directional and specialty LED types).
-This data collection effort will be conducted in conjunction with the Income Eligible Retail Discounts Program.

-Gross Impact Evaluation

 The evaluation team will perform an engineering review of savings calculations.
-For all lighting measures, Navigant will calculate gross kWh, kW and summer and winter peak kW savings across all program bulbs based on the following equations:
+For all lighting measures, excluding connected LEDs, Navigant will calculate gross kWh, kW and summer and winter peak kW savings across all program bulbs based on the following equations:

 Annual kWh Savings = Program bulbs * Delta Watts/1000 * Annual HOU * Realization Rate